RCSS Survey Data

-The Race and Carceral State Survey was conducted in the summer of 2017 by principal investigators, Dr. Allison Anoll and Dr. Mackenzie Israel-Trummel.
-The survey includes a nationally diverse sample of 15,043 White and Black Americans and includes unique measures of carceral state contact, evaluations of the police, support for reform efforts, and social context.
+The RCSS was conducted in the summer of 2017 by principal investigators, Dr. Allison Anoll and Dr. Mackenzie Israel-Trummel.
+The survey includes a nationally diverse sample of 15,043 White and Black Americans and includes unique measures of criminal justice contact, evaluations of the police, support for reform efforts, and social context.

-The RCSS has been used in a number of published papers and working papers, including:
+The RCSS has been used in several published papers and undergraduate research projects, including:

 - Contact and Context: How Municipal Traffic Stops Shape Citizen Character.
 Allison Anoll, Derek Epp, and Mackenzie Israel-Trummel.
-Conditional acceptance, Journal of Politics.
+Journal of Politics.

 - Is Sexism for White People?
 Gender Stereotypes, Race, and the 2016 Presidential Election.
 Ana Bracic, Mackenzie Israel-Trummel, and Allyson F. Shortle.
 2019.
 Political Behavior, 41(2): 281–307.

 - Police Abuse or Just Deserts?
-Deservingness Perceptions and State Violence.”
+Deservingness Perceptions and State Violence.
 Mackenzie Israel-Trummel and Shea Streeter.
-Revise and resubmit, Public Opinion Quarterly.
+Public Opinion Quarterly.

 - Dissatisfaction with the Carceral State and Its Effects on Various Forms of Participation, Beth Varley, Emily McClay, and Dylan DePriest